njmdpird/njmdpird/README.md

-- 👋 Hi, I’m @njmdpird Nick Middleton @ WA Dept of Primary Industires and Regionla Development
+- 👋 Hi, I’m @njmdpird Nick Middleton @ WA Dept of Primary Industires and Regional Development
 - 👀 I’m interested in Wine, Phylloxera, soil borne plant pathogens, soil qualities and capability
 - 🌱 I’m currently learning some how I feel like learning all the time
 - 💞️ I’m looking to collaborate on Phylloxera, soil temperature, rmote sensing